nicoladileo/Javalin-Server/README.md

 Once cloned the repo you can run it doing these steps:
 ```
 * Compile maven project by command mvn clean install
-* Launching executable jar by command java -jar javalinserver-1.0.0-jar-with-dependencies
+* Launching executable .jar file by command java -jar javalinserver-1.0.0-jar-with-dependencies
 ```

-### Break down into end to end tests
+## Running the application (Linux service)

-Explain what these tests test and why
+A Linux service is a kind of process not associated with Terminal or GUI that runs in background to provide functionality to the users.

-Give an example
+Let's how to create a new service in Linux and linking our jar file
 ```

 ### And coding style tests